miguelgimenezgimenez/react-google-map-draw-filter/README.md

 Also allows the possibility to insert draggable markers and return its coordinates.

-WIP comments and feedback are welcome
+ comments and feedback are welcome